mmistakes/minimal-mistakes/_posts/discoveries/2016-10-23-discoveries-1.md

 > We must make the goal conform to the individual, rather than make the individual conform to the goal.

-Sound advice on finding your purpose from 22 year old Hunter S. Thompson in a letter to a friend.
-[Hunter S. Thompson's extraordinary letter on finding your purpose](http://tranquilmonkey.com/hunter-s-thompsons-extraordinary-letter-on-finding-your-purpose)
+At only 22 years old, [Hunter S. Thompson's extraordinary letter on finding your purpose](http://tranquilmonkey.com/hunter-s-thompsons-extraordinary-letter-on-finding-your-purpose) provides sound advice.

 ---